An Efficient Modular Exponentiation Proof Scheme: Final remarks

 \subsection{Implications of conditional soundness}

 Due to Shor's algorithm, the low-order assumption does not hold in the quantum computing model \cite{365700}, as there exists a quantum adversary that computes the discrete logarithm in $\tilde O(\left(\log m\right)^2)$.
-This does not yet pose a practical threat to distributed computing purposes: for probabilistic Fermat prime tests, not only is $\log m\gg 10^5$ several orders of magnitude larger than the intended scale of Shor's algorithm for decrypting public-key cryptosystems, but moreover because $n<m$ for the purpose of primality tests, classical algorithms also run in $\tilde O(\left(\log m\right)^2)$ and are likely much faster.
-This \emph{de facto} safety may change if our results are used to optimize other applications, such as cryptographic distributed exponentiation.
+This does not yet pose a practical threat to distributed computing purposes: for probabilistic primality tests, not only is $\log m\gg 10^5$ several orders of magnitude larger than the intended scale of Shor's algorithm for decrypting public-key cryptosystems, but because $n<m$ for the purpose of primality tests, classical algorithms also run in $\tilde O(\left(\log m\right)^2)$ and likely much faster.
+This \emph{de facto} safety may change if our results are used to optimize other applications, such as distributed exponentiation.